Sushant2/JS30/README.md

 <br />
 **Day 7**: _Array Cardio Day 2_ practicing with array functions like find, findindex, some, every
 <br />
-**Day 8**: _HTMl% Canvas_ Canvas is a HTML element which is used to draw on web pages, & with some JS to make it some designs on it!
+**Day 8**: _HTMl5 Canvas_ Canvas is a HTML element which is used to draw on web pages, & with some JS to make it some designs on it!